 Suggest something different to meet friends and family members, for instance, a fun activity that doesn’t involve food.
 Going ice skating, hiking or simply taking a nature walk are great examples that have the extra benefit of movement.
 Especially during the holidays, we can all greatly benefit from actually using those extra calories.

 Know that it will get easier with time

 If this is your first year with food restrictions, I know from my own experience that it can feel quite overwhelming at first.
 But know that it will get easier.
 Especially if you have been told by a doctor to cut out certain foods it can feel like a huge loss at first, because it feels like you are not doing it by choice.
 The journey of food restrictions just like everything in life comes with a lot of highs and lows but in my opinion, it ultimately gets easier the longer you have done it.
-Preparation, shifting your mindset by focusing on the positive instead of the negative and learning how to replicate your favorite foods is key to maintain a healthy lifestyle in the long run.
+Preparation, shifting your mindset by focusing on the positive instead of the negative and learning how to replicate your favorite foods is key to maintaining a healthy lifestyle in the long run.

 If you would like more tips like these and delicious holiday recipes, grab a copy of my new cookbook.
 Now I would like to hear from you?
 What is your favorite way to tackle the holidays with food restrictions?
 Please comment below and if you have any questions I would love to answer them for you.